jaydratsinh/Forest-Fire-Detection/README.md

 ## 🔧 Technologies Used

+- Ardiuno IDE
+- Jupyter Lab
 - C++(Used in Project)/Python(Based on Your Needs)
-- OpenCV / TensorFlow
+- OpenCV / TensorFlow /
 - Sensor data
-- Flask
+- Flask(Optional)